 A speed test result that is below the expected WiFi speed of your device normally points to a coverage issue; try moving the device closer to the gateway then running the test again to see if speeds improve.

 For the fastest Internet speeds, hardwiring is still your best bet.
 For the best measurement of the “super highway” speed, try running a speed test from a laptop that is hard wired to the gateway.

 Ready to learn more?
+Need to test how your 5g connection is working?
 Find out how much speed your device can handle using our new device lookup tool, and enjoy a more positive browsing experience with your enhanced knowledge of your device’s relationship to your home WiFi network.